-Based on the discussions above, a final theoretical supposition of this study is that the results of the multiproxy analysis, as well as other evaluated functional evidence, may present hardly intelligible patterns owing to a combination of non-human transforms, quotidian anthropogenic processes, and an unceasing dynamic of house use.
-In other words, the definition and delineation of functional spaces may on occasion be constrained in outcome, regardless of how stringently archaeological methods of functional evaluation are applied due to a daunting underlying complexity in the histories of the houses and activities played out there.
+Based on the discussion above a final theoretical supposition of this study is therefore that the results of the multiproxy analysis, as well as the other evaluated functional evidence may present hardly intelligible patterns due to a combination of non-human transforms, quotidian anthropogenic processes, and an unceasing dynamic of house use, or in other words; the definition and delineation of functional spaces may on occasion be constrained in outcome regardless of how stringently archaeological methods of functional evaluation are applied due to a daunting underlying complexity in the histories of the houses and activities played out there.

-As a result of this reasoning, all information presented here is weighed with the life-history concept of houses in mind.
-In practice, this is done by dividing the available sources of evidence into three categories, where each category represents a life-stage of a house that should be archaeologically identifiable for most houses (see table 1).
+As a result of this reasoning all information presented in this article is assessed with the life-history concept of houses in mind.
+In practice this is done by dividing the available sources of evidence into three categories where each category represents a life-stage of a house which should be archaeologically identifiable for most houses (see table 1).

 The first category refers to construction and contains the parameters: house dimensions, post setting, internal walls, entrances, wall details and house topography.
-It is important to note that all these parameters are primarily perceived not as evidence of the nature of activities performed in a house, but rather as indicators for which activities were planned by the designers of the house.
-One could therefore argue that parameters such as posthole settings or placement of internal walls as such never provide evidence of actions, but solely evidence of intent.
+Important to note is that all these parameters are primarily perceived not as evidence of the nature of activities performed in a house, but rather as indicators for which activities were planned by the designers of the house.
+One could therefore argue that parameters such as posthole settings or placement of internal walls do not ever, on their own, provide evidence of actions, but solely evidence of intent.

-The second category refers to use and consists of evidence deriving from activities that were presumably performed within a house such as presence of hearths, presence of internal features such as storage and cooking pits, distribution of artefacts, modified soil or faunal remains, presence of booths, presence of floor and "cultural" layers, and replacement of posts.
+The second category refers to use and consists of evidence deriving from activities which were presumably performed within a house such as: presence of hearths, presence of internal features such as storage and cooking pits, distribution of artefacts, modified soil or faunal remains, presence of booths, presence of floor and "cultural" layers, and replacement of posts.
 To the "traditional" archaeological data can be added distribution of phosphates, indications of hearths through MS-analysis and distribution of soil organic matter.
-All of these sources provide direct evidence for the activities performed in a house, and could arguably be more reliable for functional interpretation.
-Nevertheless, all of them are also more susceptible to N and C-transforms, than the parameters in the construction category owing to variations in deposition patterns throughout a house's life history, and to interpretative difficulties stemming from irregularities in excavation and analytical technique.
+All of these sources provide direct evidence about the activities performed in a house, and could be argued to be more reliable for functional interpretation; although all of them are also more susceptible to N and C-transforms ,than the parameters in the construction caegory due to variations in deposition patterns throughout a houses life history, and also to interpretative difficulties stemming from irregularities in excavation and analytical technique.